Master of Arts - Professional Communication Frequently Asked Questions

 This course is designed for 2 purposes.
 One is to work with a faculty member on a research or other project -- often a conference paper & potential publication.
 The other is for a student who has a similar type of idea and approaches the appropriate faculty member to see if s/he is able to help the student.
 The faculty member then sets up the outcomes and expectations for the experience.
 Students cannot register for the course unless these details are worked out the semester prior as there is no regular curriculum for the course.

-We provide a list of core and elective courses needed to satisfy degree requirements.
-The information is also available in your MAPC Program Info Canvas page under “Course Schedule.”
+The information is available in your MAPC Program Info Canvas page under “Course Schedule.”
 Please use this information to plan ahead so you don’t find yourself needing a class that isn’t offered the semester you need it.

-Visit the admission page and follow the steps.
+Follow the steps specified on the emphasis program of your choice.
 You will typically be notified in writing about the admission decision within 48 hours.

 There are six total entry points (two in each semester) for fall, spring, and summer semesters.